sameersbn/docker-gitlab/README.md

 - Safari 7+ (Know problem: required fields in html5 do not work)
 - Opera (Latest released version)
 - IE 10+

+# Contributing

+If you find this image useful here's how you can help:

+- Send a Pull Request with your awesome new features and bug fixes
+- Help new users with [Issues](https://github.com/sameersbn/docker-gitlab/issues) they may encounter
+- Send me a tip on [Gittip](https://gittip.com/sameersbn/) or using Bitcoin at **16rDxVqJPyYAFYPLduTaSiwe7ZiY1hHqKM**

 # Reporting Issues